GolemT/DolphinPeek/README.md

 - **GUI Behavior**: Platform-specific window management
 - **Dependencies**: Ensuring consistent behavior across platforms

-## Contributing

-This project is designed as a learning exercise for desktop development and cross-platform challenges.
-The focus is on:
-- Clean, readable Go code
-- Efficient resource usage
-- Cross-platform compatibility
-- Maintainable architecture

-For feature requests or contributions open a github issue.
-The issue should state the wanted improvements in the form of user stories.

 ---

 *"Swimming through system stats, one thread at a time"* 🐬💻